ODNZSL/NZSL-signbank/docs/s3_postgres_management_commands.md

 This command accesses the database and S3 in a similar way to `get_video_s3_acls`

-(Dev note: It contains a lot of duplicated code with that command, which should be libratised at some point.)

 It finds S3 objects that have no corresponding NZSL Signbank database record.
 These are 'orphaned' S3 objects.

 It then parses the name string of the object and attempts to find an NZSL Signbank record that matches it.